TareqAlKushari/Movies-Website/README.md

 ## 📄 License

-This project is open-source and available under the [MIT License](LCENSE).
+This project is open-source and available under the MIT License.

 ## 📬 Contact

-For any inquiries or feedback, please contact [Tareq AlKushari](https://github.com/TareqAlKushari).
+For any inquiries or feedback, please contact [Tareq Al Kushari](https://github.com/TareqAlKushari).

 > Note: This project is intended for educational purposes and may not include all security and scalability considerations for a production environment.​